 What is Supportive Housing?

-Supportive housing improves housing stability, employment, mental and physical health, and school attendance; and reduces active substance use.
+- Supportive housing has positive effects on housing stability, employment, mental and physical health, and school attendance.
 People in supportive housing live more stable and productive lives.

-Supportive housing helps build strong, healthy communities by improving the safety of neighborhoods, beautifying city blocks with new or rehabilitated properties, and increasing or stabilizing property values over time.
+- Evidence shows that supportive housing benefits communities by improving the safety of neighborhoods, beautifying city blocks with new or rehabilitated properties, and increasing or stabilizing property values over time.